SabariNathanA/SDN-Network-Statistics-Collection/README.md

     * `xterm <any switch name>`
     * Make sure MySQL server is running and accepting connections
     * In the xterm window run `sudo python stat_consolidated.py`

-* In case you want to run the version 2 of this project @maneesha
+* In case you want to run the version 2 of this project @maneeshashivakumar to fill this

-## Issues to be addressed
-1. Communicating the node statistics from each intermediate network device to SDN controller.
-2. A web-based platform at the controller which shall respond to queries raised by the systems who wish to perform network suggested congestion control.
-3. The intelligent decisions that the client would make, such as changing the routing metric (Layer 3), changing the token replenishment rate of the token buckets (Layer 2), setting the congestion window of TCP (Layer 4).

 ## Project delegation
-1. Statistics collection and SDN-Node communication – Sabari Nathan A. (MT2016120).
+1. Statistics collection and SDN-Node communication – Sabari Nathan A. (MT2016120). @sabarinathana
-2. Creating web interface between client and SDN controller for information retrieval – Maneesha S. (MT2016119)
+2. Creating web interface between client and SDN controller for information retrieval – Maneesha S. (MT2016119). @maneeshashivakumar